Cambridge EnerTechによる

 Scott Trimboli, PhD, Professor, Electrical & Computer Engineering, University of Colorado, Colorado Springs

 State-of-the-art BMS rely on accurate battery models and specialized algorithms to obtain useful estimates of the battery state in order to ensure proper performance and safe operation.
-Most practical models are simplifications,
+Most practical models are simplifications, and thus must trade off high accuracy for computational efficiency.
+This talk examines the implications of using various simplified models in the performance of key BMS tasks.

 Understanding, Modeling, Validating, and Predicting Lithium-ion Battery Degradation